InfinityCg/colorspacer/README.md

 Colorspacer allows you to **set colorspaces of all your image textures with the click of a button** Specially designed with **ACES** users in mind, the addon now supports Agx and Default blender colorspace

-Currently the addon supports blender default and Aces color spaces
+Currently the addon supports any possible usecase for most of the colorspaces available, Please drop any unsupported option in the discussions

 ![Product page 3](https://user-images.githubusercontent.com/84709012/211051872-548d0c06-9626-4a07-9d80-4a8f0674058a.jpg)
 <p align="center"> Easy, Tag based system </p>